Any tool is only as good as our ability to use them.

 - According to a 2017 survey, 27%of CMOs were concerned with taking advantage and staying ahead of digital technology trends.
 (Source: Korn Ferry)

 - 45% of marketers reported spending more on technologies that could improve personalization and help analyze their data.
 (Source: Adobe and Forrester Consulting)

 These above trends are only expected to continue over the next few years.
 Marketers who rely on old school strategies and software could be left behind if they fail to adopt and adapt.

 Understand Your Organization’s Business Model

 Does your company run the software as a service (SaaS) business model?
-Or a professional services company like an advertising agency, or an engineer, or an architect where you sell your skill and time?
-Or a construction firm?
+Or a professional services company like an advertising agency or is a healthcare database providers or best email marketing services company, or an engineer, or an architect where you sell your skill and time?
+Or a construction firm or email marketing agency?
 Or a funky coffee chain or a retail clothing store?
 Or an e-commerce store?

 Different business runs on different models and your business model will be the key factors affecting the design of your marketing technology stack.
 Before you begin choosing software applications and get stuck with something you don’t actually need, begin by sitting down with your team and dig deep into your business.
 You need to have a full understanding of what you are selling, how to sell, and what technology and tools you need in order to scale it.